BetSmartMedia/Lazorse/doc/guide.rst

 `Coercions are a direct rip-off of the app.param() functionality of Express`

 Coercion callbacks can be added anywhere in your app using the :meth:`~lazorse::LazyApp.coerce` method.
-The coercion will be called after if a the matching URI template captured a parameter of the same name.
-This adds a coercion to our greeting app that will restrict the ``language`` parameter to only pre-defined languages:
+The coercion will be called if a URI template matches ``req.url`` and captures a parameter of the same name.
+This example adds a coercion to our greeting app that will restrict the ``language`` parameter to only pre-defined languages:

 .. literalinclude::  ../examples/languages.coffee
     :language: coffeescript
     :start-after: pre-defined
     :end-before: custom render

-This example also makes use of :ref:`named errors <named-errors>`,
+This example also makes use of :ref:`named errors <named-errors>`.

 .. _handler-and-coercion-contexts: